 The biggest shark in the Bay is the seven-gill--with two more gill slits than the average shark.
 Why the extras?
 Well, turns out they’re probably an evolutionary accident, but these are still fascinating animals--up to 10 feet long, and swimming right out there in the Bay!

-Tiny turret spiders, hiding in their silk-lined tunnels near your favorite trail, just might hold some geologic secrets in their genes.
-"These spiders are like rocks that don't move," says one researcher.
-Who’d have thought?
+Tiny turret spiders, hiding in their silk-lined tunnels near your favorite trail, hold geologic secrets in their genes.

 When the Sonoma Land Trust acquired the Jenner Headlands, the best guess was that it would become a state park.
 Instead, the land trust will work with the Southern California-based Wildlands Conservancy to manage the large parcel, which includes a spot hawk watchers have staked out as a new “Hawk Hill north.”